vuejs/vuefire/docs/guide/old__binding-subscriptions.md

 ### Timestamps (Firestore only)

 In Firestore you can store [Timestamps](https://firebase.google.com/docs/reference/js/firebase.firestore.Timestamp).
-They are stored as-is by Vuefire, meaning that you can directly use methods like `isEqual`, `toDate` and access its properties `seconds` and `nanoseconds`.
+They are stored as-is by VueFire, meaning that you can directly use methods like `isEqual`, `toDate` and access its properties `seconds` and `nanoseconds`.

 > Refer to [Plugin installation](./getting-started.md#plugin) to retrieve the `Timestamp` class